 Analogous or related colours are the combination of a main ‘root’ colour and two or more colours that in close proximity on the colour wheel.

 With even a basic knowledge of colour theory, you can begin to understand the importance of colour harmony in your work.
-Colour theory is part of the curriculum in all diploma programs at Max the Mutt College of Art & Design.
+Colour theory is part of the curriculum in all diploma programs, be it Animation, Concept Art or Illustration, at Max the Mutt College of Animation, Art & Design.